 - 1 tsp Smoked Paprika

-- Salt & Black Pepper to taste
+- Salt & Black Pepper, to taste

-- Olive Oil
+- Olive Oil, as needed

-Flip each boat upside down in to your breadcrumb mixture and gently press so the crumbs attach, forming the crispy layer.
+- Flip each boat upside down in to your breadcrumb mixture and gently press so the crumbs attach, forming the crispy layer.